danilocastronz/weldev-project-react-mui-ts-bp/README.md

   <img width="43%" src="./react-logo-png.png" />
 </p>

-# React, TypeScript, and Material-UI boilerplate
+# React, TypeScript, and MUI boilerplate

 ## Introduction

 Welcome to the first app template built by [Welcome, Developer](https://www.welcomedeveloper.com)!
-This is a boilerplate app built using React, TypeScript, Material-UI, and uses the concept of CSS-in-JS.
+This is a boilerplate app built using React, TypeScript, MUI, and uses the concept of CSS-in-JS.
 It has the purpose of supporting our post exercises, but also to provide our followers with a good start point when building React applications.

 Hope you enjoy it, developers!